 Each lesson starts with a Word Cloud.
 In this drill, learners observe the words appearing on the display randomly from the lesson while relaxing music plays for about a minute.
 The Word Cloud strengthens subconscious learning by invoking “retention without remembering.”
 Learners recognize the new words and transfer them to long-term memory when they start working on other drills using simultaneous repetition of the recording while reading the text and listening to the recording.
 Subconscious active learning is more efficient than conscious memorization.

-Language Bridge Technology android application restores the innate ability of Chinese adults to learn English as a foreign language (EFL) by using Active Learning.
+This Android application, available in Google and Tencent Play stores, restores the innate ability of Chinese adults to learn English as a foreign language (EFL) by using Active Learning.
 It eliminates the negative effects of prior language-learning experiences and blocks cross-translation by forming direct links between images and the English words describing them.